yozhao/netty-hello-world/docs/LindenPlugin.md

 Your plugin class should implement LindenPlugin interface. init function is called by LindenPluginManager and the config parameter is generated from linden.properties by LindenPluginManager.

 #####Gateway
 Linden implements KafkaGateway and SimpleFileGateway in plugin mode, so linden supports indexing data from kafka and text file natively.
-Index data is in JSON string format, please see Linden Work Mode document for detail.
+Index data is in JSON string format, please see [Linden Work Mode Document](LindenWorkMode.md) for detail.

 ***com.xiaomi.linden.plugin.gateway.LindenGateway***: